komuw/sewer/README.md

 ## Bring your own DNS provider
+NB: this section is out of date.
+It describes the Legacy DNS interface.
+Newer documentation, though not a worked example like this, can be found in the docs directory.
+---
 It is very easy to use any dns provider with sewer.
 All you have to do is create your own dns class that is a child class of [`sewer.BaseDns`](https://github.com/komuw/sewer/blob/master/sewer/dns_providers/common.py) and then implement the
 `create_dns_record` and `delete_dns_record` methods.